Auto Negligence $7,250,000

 Florida’s Statute of Limitations

 Acting quickly after an accident is important if you wish to increase your chances of recovering compensation.
 Individuals who have been injured don’t have all the time in the world to file personal injury claims—every state, including Florida, has an established statute of limitations.
-In our state, victims have four years from the date of injury to file a civil lawsuit.
+In our state, for injuries that occurred after March 24, 2023, victims have two years from the date of injury to file a civil lawsuit.
+For injuries that occurred before March 24, 2023, victims have four years from the date of their injury to file a civil lawsuit.
+Medical Malpractice claims, wrongful death, and cases involving defamation have a two year statute of limitation as well.

 Why Choose NeJame Law?